vfarcic/devops26/manuscript/18-boot.md

 Those are only a few examples of the unknowns.
 We specified what we know, and we'll let Jenkins X Boot figure out the unknowns.
 Or, to be more precise, we'll let the Boot create the resources that are missing and thus convert the unknowns into knowns.

+W> In some cases, Jenkins X Boot might get confused with the cache from the previous Jenkins X installations.
+To be on the safe side, delete the `.jx` directory by executing `rm -rf ~/.jx`.

 Off we go.
 Let's install Jenkins X.

 ```bash